FAR-Lab/RealtimeAudioClassification/Converting-CSV-datasets-into-folders.md

 ## Working with Existing DataSets
 A lot of data sets do not come structured in the way we described above.
 Instead, the data files come with a .csv spreadsheet file that associates each file into a class.

-You will see an example of such a spread sheet when you open the cats-and-dogs audio library.

 For our algorithms to understand the data, we need to write small scripts that moves the data into the folder structure mentioned above.

-Have a look at the **transforming data-sets**  notebook.
-There we provide scripts to sort files into folders; this is used to process the cats-and-dogs data set and the urban-sounds dataset.
+Have a look at the **/Transforming Datasets.ipynb** notebook in the `04_ProcessingData` folder.
+There we provide scripts to sort files into folders; this is used to process datasets like the urban-sounds dataset.

 Handy Links
 https://stackoverflow.com/questions/8858008/how-to-move-a-file-in-python how to move a file in python